gangmuk/gangmuk.github.io/_posts/2025-05-18-walking-into-darkroom-of-ai-performance-debugging.md

+---
+layout: post
+title: "The AI Debugging Paradox: When Your AI Assistant Leads You Down a Rabbit Hole"
+date: 2025-05-18
+---

 # The AI Debugging Paradox: When Your AI Assistant Leads You Down a Rabbit Hole

 As software engineers, we increasingly rely on AI assistants to help solve complex problems.
 These tools offer impressive capabilities, but what happens when an AI confidently suggests a flawed approach?
 This post explores a real-world case where an AI-recommended debugging technique created a phantom performance problem—sending me on a wild goose chase to solve an issue that never existed.